Why would I need a scuba refresh?

 Get to know your guides

-Quite often the pros assisting you during the refresher course are also the divers that will guide the dives.
+Quite often the pros assisting you during the refresh course are also the divers that will guide the dives.
 Getting to know each other and building report during the refresher course will help for the real dives.
 In addition these pros have tons of dives and know the environment you will be diving in by heart.
 Enjoy the refresher course to gather valuable information and get fully prepared to discover the underwater world at 100%.

 Some final thoughts

-All divers learn during their basic diving course, regardless from the agency, that a refresher is required when you did not dive for somewhere between 6 to 12 months.
+All divers learn during their basic diving course, regardless from the agency, that a refresh is required when you did not dive for somewhere between 6 to 12 months.
 Experience teaches us that the person asking for a refresher course is often the least needing it.
-Quite some divers over estimate themselves and are confident a refresher course or even just a refresher dive is not required.
+Quite some divers over estimate themselves and are confident a refresh course or even just a refresh dive is not required.
 Once they come into the centre and are requested to start preparing their gear we know how late it is.
 Please think twice before joining a dive and be critical on yourself, it will increase the safety for yourself, your fellow divers and your guides.

 Regardless of the recommendations of the dive associations, each diver should make a critical evaluation of his ability to manage a dive end-to-end.
 Some divers may need some assistance to safely re-enter the water way sooner as others.
 The recommendations are just a rule of thumb but each should in the first place do an honest self-assessment.
 Believe us, as dive professionals we will not judge anybody requesting assistance to re-enter, just the opposite.
 At the end it is all about making sure dives are fun and enjoyable and can be conducted in the safest way possible.